smartforwarder/edi-doc/README.md

 # EDI document

-Document for the SmartForwarder OpenAPI
+Document for the SmartForwarder EDI

 ## Supported common parameters